-- 1. The Board and the Union do not condone and will not tolerate written or verbal expressions of racism. - 2.
+- 1. The Board and the Union do not condone and will not tolerate any expressions of racism. - 2.
 A Human Rights Committee, composed of equal numbers of Board and Union representatives shall: - a. encourage the continuing review of all prospective learning materials for racial or any discriminatory bias; - b.
-Investigate any written allegation that material is racist, offensive, or discriminatory and report the results of their investigation to the Superintendent and the President of the Union on race relations and employment equity.
+Investigate any written allegation that material is racist, offensive, or discriminatory and report the results of their investigation to the Superintendent and the President of the Union.